 Part V of the Freedom of Information Act 1982 (Vic) (FOI Act) provides for the addition of a note to a disputed opinion so that, while the integrity of a file is maintained, the contrary view, perhaps now based on better or more complete factual information, is also available to future decision makers.
 This is a way to deal with situations in which two appropriately qualified persons give conflicting opinions on the same matter.

-Practical tips in ensuring accuracy
+Practical tips to ensure accuracy

 Names: Organisations should take care with individual’s names and avoid making assumptions about spelling.
 Names can have varied spellings.
 When an individual provides their name to an organisation, the organisation should spell it back to the individual to check the record is correct.